ComposableFi/composable/docs/docs/products/cvm/specification.md

 ### Anonymous programs

-These programs operating only on funds inside program and with limited set of instructions can be executed without sender authentication.
+These programs operate only on funds inside a program and a limited set of instructions can be executed without sender authentication.

-Specific case is program consist of `Transfer`, `Spawn`, `Exchange` only on assets transferred.
+A specific case of this occurence can be in a program that consists of `Transfer`, `Spawn`, `Exchange` only on assets transferred.

 ### Cross protocol verification

 **Example**

-When program needs to transfer assets in IBC use ICS20 protocol.
-In order to execute remote  transaction on behalf of account, it can use ICS27.
-In both packets same program can be sent as part of batch and verified on other end to be exact same when assembled for execution.
-For this if one protocol compromised we still validate via second one.
+When a program needs to transfer assets in the IBC, it will use the ICS20 protocol.
+In order to execute remote transactions on behalf of an account, it can use ICS27.
+In both packets, the same program can be sent as part of the batch and verified on the other end to be exactly the same when assembled for execution.
+For this, if one protocol is compromised we are still able to validate via the second one.

 ### Trusted topology

-Program can be executed iff these where send only from some subset of of trusted channels.
+A program can be executed if these are sent only from some subset of trusted channels.

 ### Cross chain multisignatures

-In this case program can be executed if it was send by several chains.
+In this case, a program can be executed if it was sent by several chains.

 ### Signatures

-For operations of high importance EDSCA signature of program can be propagated from sending chain and verified on target chain.
+For operations of high importance, the EDSCA signature of the program can be propagated from the sending chain and verified on the target chain.

 ### Bridges

 CVM does not have any hardcoded requirement for bridge to be trustless or trustful.

 ## Cross chain Transfer